louischatriot/mongo-edit/README.md

 * `pagination`: the parameters for the pagination when showing the contents of a collection.
 The defaults should be fine.

 ## Running Mongo Edit in production
-If you run Mongo Edit in production, **run it behind your reverse proxy, and protected with a Basic Auth on SSL**.
+If you run Mongo Edit in production, be aware that it doesn't provide you with any security and will accept connections from anyone.
+Make sure to **run it behind your reverse proxy, and protected with a Basic Auth over SSL**.

 ## Feature requests and bugfixes